-c.
+- c.
 Estate of Beyer.
 John Porter reports that the IRS made a similar §2036 attack on a sale of limited partnership interests to grantor trusts.
 That case was tried in the Tax Court in December 2013 and is still awaiting decision.
-See Item 8.c above.
+See Item 8.c above. - d.

-d.
 Planning Implications.
 Highly Significant Issues for Court Consideration.
-If the Woelbing cases do not settle but are resolved by the courts, very significant planning issues will be addressed. "[A]mong other things, if the case does not settle, the Tax Court might be obliged to address the effectiveness of the value adjustment clause, the substance of the notes, the appropriate interest rate and value for the notes, and the possible reliance on life insurance policies and/or guarantees to provide 'equity' in the trust to support the purchase."
+The Woelbing cases presented very significant planning issues that could have been addressed by the Tax Court. "[A]mong other things, if the case does not settle, the Tax Court might be obliged to address the effectiveness of the value adjustment clause, the substance of the notes, the appropriate interest rate and value for the notes, and the possible reliance on life insurance policies and/or guarantees to provide 'equity' in the trust to support the purchase."
 Ronald Aucutt, Ron Aucutt's "Top Ten" Estate Planning and Estate Tax Developments of 2015, LEIMBERG ESTATE PLANNING EMAIL NEWSLETTER #2371 (Jan.
 4, 2016).